SPITFIRE DTP Research Experience Placement Scheme 2019

 - Ensuring adequate space and equipment is available to complete the project;

-- Arranging all necessary requirements for visiting student status within their organisation/department/School/Faculty etc.;
+- Arranging all necessary requirements for student employment status within their organisation/department/School/Faculty etc.;

 - Providing a report back to the SPITFIRE DTP operational team by Monday, 7 October 2019 jointly with the student.

 - Committing to engaging fully with the research project and maintain contact with the supervisor over the full term of the project;

 - Providing the REP Final Report back to the SPITFIRE DTP Team one week after completion of the placement and no later than Monday, 7 October 2019, jointly with the Supervisor.

 Supervisors: Supervisors from across the SPITFIRE DTP partnership should submit their proposals electronically to firstname.lastname@example.org using the Supervisor Proforma.
 Projects will be accepted up until 12 noon Monday, 11 March 2019.